Sentrome982/SynnLabWebsite/README.md

 3. Start a development server or open the HTML files in your browser.

 ## Contact
-For questions or more information about Synnovation Lab, feel free to contact us at (Pending Email).
+For questions or more information about Synnovation Lab, feel free to contact us at [253125@sycamoreschools.org](mailto:253125@sycamoreschools.org).

 We appreciate your interest in the Synnovation Lab website, and we hope it provides valuable insights into our educational community's activities and achievements.